NoahWhite1115/new-homepage/content/about/index.md

 ## About me:

 I'm a software engineer from Sacramento, CA. I went to UC Davis.
 Now living in the Bay Area.
-I'm really interested in games and a whole bunch of other things.
+I'm really interested in games, machine learning and a whole bunch of other things.

 ## About this blog: